pratyushsahoo6075/Buisnessnsights-AI/README.md

 ---

-# ⭐ Why DecisionPilot AI?
+# ⭐ Why Business Insight-AI?

-DecisionPilot AI is more than a traditional machine learning application.
+Business Insight-AI is more than a traditional machine learning application.
 It combines **Business Intelligence**, **Interactive Analytics**, **Machine Learning**, and **Generative AI** into a unified decision-support platform.
 By integrating automated preprocessing, visual analytics, predictive modeling, AI-generated business recommendations, and conversational data analysis, it demonstrates a complete end-to-end data science workflow suitable for real-world business scenarios and professional portfolios.
 ````